Goobley/DexRT/status.md

 - [x] Bring back wavelength batches -- consider a warp (32 threads) of inclination rays (e.g. 4) with e.g. 8 wavelengths.
 The raymarching will be entirely coherent for these.
 Emissivity/Opacity gather will be almost perfectly coherent too.
 In 3D, if we have memory do full warps of wavelengths to get this coherence back.
 - [x] Refactor to only have one raymarch/RC impl
 - [ ] Handle case of solving one direction of c0 at a time (with all necessary components of upper cascades) - same memory as preaveraging, but useful for e.g. dynamic models in 3D
+- [ ] Is it possible to create a basis of emissivity and opacity that can be interpolated as a function of mux/muy/muz to allow emissivity/opacity to be computed for fewer directions, mipmapped, and then linearly combined in-situ?
+Needs tests

 Notes